kbeckmann/game-and-watch-retro-go/README.md

 `make COVERFLOW=1 JPG_QUALITY=(90)`  set `COVERFLOW=1` to support show cover art. support `.png` `.bmp` `.jpg` file which filename same as rom's filename and same floder.
 CFW where pack jpg file into firmware and can custom set quality use `JPG_QUALITY` to set.

 ### Custom game display title and cover size support
-Before you run `make flash`, please run `make romdef` then you can get some romdef file in folder as `gb.json` `nes.json` ..etc. you can edit that file to set every game rom's display title (title's charset be must your custom lang supported).
+Before you run `make flash`, please run `make romdef` then you can get some romdef file in `roms` folder as `gb.json` `nes.json` ..etc. you can edit that file to set every game rom's display title (title's charset be must your custom lang supported).

 At that file, you also can custom that emu system cover image height and width size.